Nargis45/Sentiment-Analysis/README.md

 The UI is designed using HTML and CSS within the Streamlit framework to provide a seamless experience.

-<b>Installation & Setup</b>

-To run the project locally, follow these steps:

-Ensure you have Python installed along with the required dependencies.

 **Usage**

 Fetch comments using the YouTube API script (yt_api.ipynb).